Self Care and Leadership

 Self-Care and Leadership

-When we consider what good leadership means there are all kinds of interpretations.
-What does tie every opinion together, however, is the knowledge that leadership is about so much more than overheads, financial targets or sales goals.
+What we can consistently say is that successful leadership is about so much more than overheads, financial targets or sales goals!

 Good leaders care about their people, above all else.